 - The Hop On Hop Off Tourist Bus; this is substantially more expensive than local buses, but you get free commentary, and the bus stops once an hour at the key tourist locations.
 It does work out cheaper than taking a taxi if you use it wisely.

 - Taxies or Careem; this is by far the easiest way of getting from A to B in Abu Dhabi.
-Taxi’s cost 1.82 AED per km, plus a 12 AED flag fall fee.
+Taxis cost 1.82 AED per km, plus a 4 AED flag fall fee (5 AED if booked online).
+The minimum fare is 12 AED.

 - Bikes For Hire in Abu Dhabi – you may see a number of green bikes dotted around the city; these can be hired if you download the online app.
 If you plan on doing this, however, make sure you bring a helmet!